GiaStra92/Skin-Cancer-Identification-Tensorflow-CNN/README.md

 In this lab, we will get comfortable with our environments and explore a basic computer vision model on a simplified medical dataset: HAM10000.

-sc-cover

-Specifically, we will walk through how to launch these code labs on your platform of choice.
-Then we will learn how to load data, create a convolutional neural network model, and train our model using Tensorflow's Eager Execution API in anticipation of Tensorflow 2.0's default settings.
+we will learn how to load data, create a convolutional neural network model, and train our model using Tensorflow's Eager Execution API in anticipation of Tensorflow 2.0's default settings.

 References
 Dataset